2018 Scottsdale shootings

 Spree shooting in Arizona, U.S.

-In May and June 2018, a spree killer sought out and fatally shot six people in Scottsdale, Arizona, United States.
-The shooting spree began on May 30 and ended June 4, when the shooter killed himself as police closed in.
-The shooter was identified as 56-year-old Dwight Lamon Jones.
+Between May 30, and June 4, 2018, six people were killed in a spree shooting in Scottsdale, Arizona, United States..
+The shooter, 56-year-old Dwight Lamon Jones, killed himself as police closed in on his location.

 Shootings

-The victims of the initial shootings were a noted forensic psychiatrist, two paralegals, and a counselor; all were shot within 24 hours of each other and within a 10 mi radius in Scottsdale and Phoenix.
+The victims of the initial shootings were shot within 24 hours of each other and within a 10 mi radius in Scottsdale and Phoenix.
 The other two victims were discovered June 4.

 Steven Pitt, aged 59, a well-known forensic psychiatrist, was shot and killed outside his office at 5:20 pm on Thursday, May 31.
 Pitt had examined Jones in connection with a "bitter" divorce.
 In 2006, Pitt helped the police identify the Baseline killer who had raped and murdered a series of women in Phoenix.

 Veleria Sharp (aged 48) and Laura Anderson (aged 49), both paralegals, were shot dead at 2:15 pm on Friday, June 1, in the downtown Scottsdale offices of Burt, Feldman, Grenier, the law firm where they worked.
 Sharp had been shot in the head, and she ran out into the street for help and then collapsed, and was pronounced dead at the hospital.
 Lawyers at the firm had worked on the Jones divorce.
 By 11:30 pm on Friday, June 1, police knew that the same gun had been used to kill Anderson, Sharp and Pitt.

 The body of 72-year old Marshall Levine, a psychologist and counselor, was found just after midnight, as Friday turned to Saturday, June 2, in his Scottsdale office.
 Levine was subletting his office from a woman who had provided counseling services to his son during the divorce, Jones' intended target.

 By Sunday afternoon, police had Jones under surveillance as he drove around Fountain Hills in his gold Mercedes Benz.
 At one point, Jones ditched a small bag containing a .22-caliber pistol, which police later determined to belong to one of two people, 70-year-old Mary Simmons and her husband, 72-year-old Bryon Thomas, who were shot and killed inside a Fountain Hills home.
 They had no connection to the divorce case but may have been acquaintances of Dwight Jones.

 Their bodies were not discovered until June 4.
 Police stated that ballistics ruled out the .22-caliber gun from having been used in any of the shootings.